The Taqiyya Libel Against Muslims

 Both Luther and Paher could be classified theologically as “graded absolutists.”
 A graded absolutist believes that there are many moral absolutes taught in the Bible and that they sometimes conflict.
 He believes there are higher moral laws taught in the Bible and when moral laws conflict, one is under obligation to follow the higher law.
 Therefore, according to those who hold this position, lying is sometimes right because showing mercy to the innocent is a greater moral duty than telling the truth to the guilty.
 For instance, while listening to a religious radio station, I heard a denominational preacher teaching a lesson on the need to lie under certain circumstances.
 Like Paher, he used the story of Rahab the harlot to substantiate his teaching.
 This shows earthly wisdom on the part of these teachers, because even among those who know that the Bible condemns lying, the truth of what Rahab did (viz., she lied), and the fact she is mentioned in a positive manner in the New Testament, has caused some perplexity among God’s people (cf. Hebrews 12:31 and James 2:25).

 The Jewish Law site has an article Should Moral Individuals Ever Lie?
-Insights from Jewish Law which includes this statements
+Insights from Jewish Law which includes these statements

 There are four important Talmudic texts that deal with the issue of permissible deceptions.
 The first is the following (Babylonian Talmud, Yebamoth 65b).